dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 {::include trees/installed_entitlments_tree.txt}
 ~~~

-The installed entitlements represent references to entitlements that are locally present on the network asset.
+The installed entitlements represent references to entitlements that are currently active and entitling the network asset.
 The "entitlement-id" field provides a direct reference to the centralized entitlement at the network-inventory level.

-This structure allows network assets to operate independently of centralized entitlement management while maintaining the ability to track relationships to organization-wide entitlement policies.
+This structure allows network assets to track which entitlements are actively granting them rights, while maintaining the ability to trace relationships to organization-wide entitlement policies.

+## Implementation Considerations

+The model is designed to support partial implementations.
+Not all systems need to implement every container or feature.
+The use of presence containers throughout the model allows implementations to signal which parts of the model they support.
+An implementation that does not populate a presence container indicates that it cannot report that information.

+The following progression describes how implementations can adopt the model incrementally, from basic entitlement tracking to full capability and restriction reporting:

+### Level 1: Centralized Entitlement Inventory

+The minimal implementation populates the top-level `entitlements` container under `network-inventory`.
+This provides a centralized catalog of all entitlements owned or managed by the organization, including their identifiers, vendors, states, and validity periods.

+At this level, the system answers: What entitlements does the organization have?

+### Level 2: Installed Entitlements on Assets

+Building on Level 1, implementations can populate the `installed-entitlements` container on network elements and/or components.
+This tracks which entitlements are currently active and entitling each network asset, by referencing the centralized entitlement catalog.

+At this level, the system additionally answers: Which entitlements are actively entitling which assets?

+### Level 3: Capabilities Reporting

+Implementations that can report device capabilities populate the `capabilities` container on network elements and/or components.
+This lists what functions each asset can perform, organized by capability class.

+At this level, the system additionally answers: What can each asset do?

+### Level 4: Capability-Entitlement Linkage

+Advanced implementations populate the `supporting-entitlements` container within each capability.
+This links capabilities to the installed entitlements that enable them, along with the `entitlement-state` container indicating whether each capability is allowed and in use.

+At this level, the system additionally answers: Which entitlements enable which capabilities?
+What is allowed and what is in use?

+### Level 5: Restrictions Reporting

+Full implementations populate restriction information at two levels:

+- The `restrictions` container under each entitlement for global restrictions (e.g., total allowed installations, aggregate usage limits)
+- The `capability-restrictions` container within each capability for capability-specific limits (e.g., maximum throughput, connection limits)

+At this level, the system additionally answers: What constraints apply to entitlements and capabilities?
+What are the current usage levels?

+Implementations SHOULD document which levels they support and any deviations from this progression.

 ## Model Definition
 ~~~